 Prior to North Central, Stephanie served as the Assistant and Associate Director of the Office of Student Engagement and Experiential Learning at Northern Illinois University where she coordinated themed learning communities, undergraduate research opportunities, and student leadership programs.
 She is an active member of the National Association for Academic Advising (NACADA) and the American College Personnel Association--College Student Educators International (ACPA).

-Stephanie earned a bachelor's degree from North Central College (2010), master's in education from Marquette University (2012), and is currently pursuing her PhD from the University of Nebraska-Lincoln in Education Leadership with an emphasis in Higher Education.Download CV
+Stephanie earned a bachelor's degree from North Central College (2010), master's in education from Marquette University (2012), and her doctorate in philosophy from the University of Nebraska-Lincoln in Education Leadership with an emphasis in Higher Education (2021).Download CV